 Biometric gun safes are safes that use fingerprints, hand geometry, facial recognition, eye retinal, or a combination of those things in order to identify a person and give them access to the safe.
 While this may sound like something out of an action spy movie, particularly the eye retinal identification part, the reality is that biometric gun safes have become some of the some of the most popular kinds of gun safes used by ordinary gun owners today.
 They stand in stark contrast to more old school gun safes, which use either traditional locks or a keypad to permit access inside the safe.
-Nonetheless, in many ways the best biometric gun safes are even more secure than other kinds of safes due to the cutting edge technology that they utilize.
+Nonetheless, in many ways the best biometric gun safes in 2022 are even more secure than other kinds of safes due to the cutting edge technology that they utilize.
 If you want to keep your firearms and other valuables protected from your children or burglars, they are a great way to go and at the very least are worth your attention.

 Short On Time?
 Here Is The Bullet List